- Knowing how to remove Microsoft Edge from Windows 10 is very important if you want to keep your PC clean.

 - For the best results, it is recommended that you use a specialized tool, but you can perform this action manually as well.

-With Windows 10 we got a new browser called Microsoft Edge, and although Microsoft Edge is designed as a successor to Internet Explorer, some users aren’t pleased with Microsoft Edge and they don’t want to use it at all.
+Windows 10 comes bundled with a new browser called Microsoft Edge, and although Microsoft Edge is designed as a successor to Internet Explorer, some users aren’t pleased with Microsoft Edge and they don’t want to use it at all.

 Microsoft Edge is a core component of Windows 10, and by uninstalling it you can potentially cause instability issues.
 Bear in mind that you’re removing Microsoft Edge at your own risk.

 As you are planning to uninstall the Microsoft Edge browser from your Windows 10 operating system, is it extremely important to replace it with a powerful and secure browser.

 Opera is by far the best option if you want stability, security, and versatility, while also being capable of browsing the internet at lightning speed.